 I have no experience hiking, can I still do the central Section?

 Yes.
 The path is very well marked.
 And there´s no need for a map.
-I would give the hike a 3/10 when it comes do difficulty.
+I would give the hike a 3/10 when it comes to do difficulty.

 Can I get food on the way?

-Yes the STF hut´s sells supplies, but just very basic ones. like canned food, chocolate, coca cola.
+Yes the STF hut´s sells supplies, but just very basic ones.
+Like canned food, chocolate, coca cola.
 Don’t expect much.
 During High Season the Hut´s Supplies can be very low and even empty.